monadplus/monadplus.github.io/about/index.md

 type: about
 ---

+> Currently studying a master's degree in Advanced Computing at UPC (Barcelona, Spain).

 Haskell enthusiast.

-> Currently studying a master's degree in Advanced Computing in the UPC (Barcelona).

 Some of my contributions to the open source community: